KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/homework/media-query.md

 ## Define grid template areas

-1. Open your project in Atom and start atom-live-server.
+1. Open your project in VS Code and start Live Server.

 1. In _style.css_, declare a grid area for the drinks menu by adding `grid-area: drinks;` to the styles for the `div` with `class="drinks"`.
 1. Declare a grid area for the Small plates menu sidebar.
 Name it "sidebar".